Mbed-TLS/mbedtls-docs/kb/how-to/ssl_async.md

 ```
 scripts/config.pl set MBEDTLS_SSL_ASYNC_PRIVATE
 ```
-Alternatively, ensure that the file `include/mbedtls/config.h` contains the following line (a commented-out version of this line is in the default configuration):
+Alternatively, ensure that the [configuration file](../compiling-and-building/how-do-i-configure-mbedtls.md) contains the following line (a commented-out version of this line is in the default configuration):
 ```
 #define MBEDTLS_SSL_ASYNC_PRIVATE
 ```